-- sale of securities, - securities to be sold must be voting stock, - eliminate the sister-bank exemption to Section 23A. - further restrict transactions with affiliates, - limit interest rates paid, - require the bank to limit or terminate "excessively" risky activities, - improve management by: - requiring a new board to be elected, - dismissing any director or executive officer who has served at least 180 days, or - require the bank to hire executive officers, - prohibit deposits from correspondent banks, - require divestitures: - by the bank of any subsidiary, - by the bank's parent of any nondepository affiliate, or - by the bank's parent of the bank itself, - require any other actions.
+- → sale of securities,

+- securities to be sold be voting stock,

+- → eliminate the sister bank exemption to Section 23A,

+- → further restrict transactions with affiliates,

+- → limit interest rates paid,

+- require the bank to limit or terminate "excessively" risky activities,

+- improve management by:

+- → requiring a new board to be elected,

+- dismissing any director or executive officer who has served at least 180 days, or

+- → requiring the bank to hire executive officers,

+- → prohibit deposits from correspondent banks,

+- → require divestitures:

+- by the bank of any subsidiary,

+- by the bank's parent of any nondepository affiliate, or

+- → by the bank's parent of the bank itself,

+- → require any other actions.

+- The Act presumes that these actions are appropriate to take.